puppetlabs/gatling-puppet-load-test/src/main/scala/com/puppetlabs/gatling/simulation/README-TODO.txt

 Chris TODO:

-* allow the gatling params to be specified in the config file?
+X * allow the gatling params to be specified in the config file?
 * request_N.txt files do not exist
 * Figure out how to make config file path dynamic
 * Document the config file format